 For some classes that group is 6 horses, for others that group is 8 or 12.
 So once the judge has separated the “winners,” he or she must compare them.
 To do that, they will look at technical aspects first, and then aesthetic/ stylistic.
 So a technical aspect would be a more factual component.
 For example, picking up the wrong lead to begin would be a technical mistake.
 Adding an extra stride in a line in a hunter class- technical mistake.
 These items would be akin to grammatical errors in your creative writing assignment.
 Regardless of the quality of the story, those building blocks are wrong and therefore, points off.
 These are more objective evaluations.

 Secondly, the subjective piece becomes more prominently as the judges evaluate the form and technique of the horse or rider, and the overall flow of the course, or the general performance presence of the pair.
 The priorities for this evaluation will be different, depending on the class.
-For beginner classes, it’s important that the horse are especially pleasant and well-behaved (manners) Since the fences are lower they don’t get as much chance to show off a spectacular jumping style.
+For beginner classes, it’s important that the horse is especially pleasant and well-behaved (manners) Since the fences are lower they don’t get as much chance to show off a spectacular jumping style.
 In higher level classes, judges have more of an opportunity to scrutinize the nuances of their jumping style and course navigation (brilliance).

 From the Rulebook

 Although judges can have their own preferences and opinions, they use the USEF Rulebook to make sure standards are consistent.
 The rule book lists faults that the judges should penalize- but at their discretion.
-Major faults, such as a knockdown or refusal, incur sever penalties In these cases, horses usually receive a very low score for that single major flaw, often around a score of 40- which separates them from the group.
+Major faults, such as a knockdown or refusal, incur severe penalties In these cases, horses usually receive a very low score for that single major flaw, often around a score of 40- which separates them from the group.

 Other major faults are usually not penalized as severely, as they are more discretionary.
 For example, trotting on course and missing a lead change are both considered major faults.
 So if you fail to change your lead by the corner, it’s up to you to decide whether to trot and fix it or continue on the wrong lead- it’s up to the judge to choose a preference between the two.
 However, a late change is only a minor fault so if you can change in the next corner without sacrificing your jump, that may be preferable.